-The Shamanism is at the core of consciousness exploration.
+The Shamanic Journey is one of humankind’s first tools for exploring consciousness.
 Come and learn why it was rebranded and how you can use this process to improve your own life.

 What is Guided Meditation?

 To be guided means to be led.
-A guide is helpful for learning how to use any process.
+A guide is something to facilitate a process.
 It is how one learns to use the creative visualization method of the ancient Shamanic tradition.
 You learn how to do it by being guided through the process.
-Once you learn the process, you no longer need an external guide.
+Once you know the process, you no longer need an external guide.

-After you learn how to use the process, you can venture into consciousness on your own.
+After you learn how to use the process, you can take this journey yourself.
 All you need is a drumbeat or drum track to help you focus.
 You become your own guide.

 The origins of this method go back before recorded history.
 Thus, making it the first method of consciousness exploration.
 The process known as guided meditation is the rebranding of The Shamanic Journey.
-This a repeatable process you can do own your own.
+This mental process is repeatable, and you can do it on your own.
 It allows us to reach an altered state of awareness.

 You learn the process of this journey by being guided.
-However, you should not use the guide as a crutch.
-Once you learn how to use the process, then use what you learn about the method to make your own journey.
-This is very important.
-Using an external source keeps the mind on a superficial level.
-This prevents you from using the power of the process to delve further into your subconscious mind.
+However, it would be best not to use the guide as a crutch.
+Once you know how to use the process, use what you learn about the method to create your journey.
+Creating your own journey is very important.
+Using an external source keeps the mind on a superficial level prevents you from using the power of the process to delve further into your subconscious mind.

-The basic method combines creative visualization and sound.
+The primary method combines creative visualization and sound.
 A drumbeat is a focal point for the mind to follow.
 It has the effect of lowering heart rate to facilitate a shift in awareness.
 People reach an altered state of awareness as they travel on an inward journey.
 Someone reads a script guiding you through landscapes of imagery like dreaming.
-This is where the name guided meditation originates.
+So this is where the name guided meditation originates.
 The goal of embarking on this journey varies.
-For instance, it could be to find healing or to receive guidance in achieving a task.
+For instance, it could be to find healing or receive guidance to achieve a task.

 Moreover, you can find this process in indigenous cultures around the world.
-The process comes from a diverse body of knowledge we know as Shamanism.
+The Shamanic Journey process comes from a diverse body of knowledge known as Shamanism (1).

 Additionally, “non-ordinary” reality gives us access to other spirit beings.
 These spirit guides are those who help us understand our spiritual journey.
-The goal of your first journey is to meet these beings who will help.
+The goal of your first journey is to meet these spiritual guides.

 What is Shamanism?